salihgireniz1/Enum-Generator/README.md

 Contributions to the Enum-Generator are welcome.
 Please feel free to submit pull requests, create issues, or suggest new features.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+This project can be used freely for personal or educational purposes and within organizations as long as it is not sold for profit.
+For full license details, including the restrictions on the sale of this software, please refer to the [LICENSE.md](LICENSE) file.